piolotorrecampo/CPE232-Activity_15/README.md

 # CPE232-Activity_15
-Installation ofNeutron, Horizon and Cinder
+Installation of Neutron, Horizon and Cinder